"I urge Europe to do more. After WW2 it was Europeans seeking the world's assistance." Ban Ki-Moon 2009

 In mid-2018 Russia revealed that they had sent 63,012 troops to Syria since mid-2015.
 Over a third of the Russian troops and contractors were technical experts to assist the Syrians in refurbishing overworked weapons and military equipment.
 Russia also revealed that 41 percent of the Russian troops in Syria were officers and that seven percent of the troops sent were “artillery specialists”.
 Russian civilians in Syria were engineers and other specialists from Russian defense firms that were developing and manufacturing the most modern Russian weapons.
 In Syria, the Russian private security contractors mainly guarded these Russian bases.
 By the end of 2017 there were about 1,200 military contractors from the Wagner Group.
 Russians also had shipped in lots of ammo along with the new parts.
 The Russians also brought in UAVs and electronic monitoring equipment and because of that provided a much better picture of where the best targets were.
 Russian UAVs were providing target information and the Syrian infantry seemed more precise and confident as they called in supporting artillery and air support before advancing.
 Another advantage was that the Russians brought in lots of badly needed medical supplies and equipment as well as medical personnel.
-By early 2018 Russian casualties in Syria continued to be remarkably low.
+By early 2018 Russian casualties (not counting contractors) in Syria continued to be remarkably low.